arindam-29/Document_Portal_LangChain_E2E/README.md

-1. Documents Analysis
+1. Documents Analysis: Creates a summary and metadata of the uploaded document.
-2. Documents Compare
+2. Documents Compare: Compare the content of two documents.
 3. Document(s) Question/Answer